dresden-elektronik/deconz-rest-doc/discovery/index.md

 ## Finding the gateway

-The gatway(s) in the local network could be discovered in various ways.
+The gateway(s) in the local network could be discovered in various ways.

 ### Discovery via internet